-In addition to the 316L stainless steel bracelet, strap options include hand-curated leathers with contrasting stitching, NATO nylon, and black rubber.
+In addition to the 316L stainless steel bracelet, strap options include custom form-fit integrated silicone, matching 316L stainless steel or titanium bracelets, or even hand-curated leathers with contrasting stitching.

-THE BOTTOM LINEAfter matching up the specifications, here's how things shake out, at least in my opinion.
+THE BOTTOM LINEAfter matching up the specifications, here's how things shake out:

 The Breitling Superocean, like all luxury name brands, gets credit for a long and storied history.
 Watch geeks, collectors and fans may have a Breitling on their grail list.
 That's understandable.

-The GX-Diver's more than matches up in every category save these two (though the ETA movement used is an industry-standard and is highly respected) and gets top points for style and design.
-Its dial is far more interesting and intricate, and the skeleton case back with sapphire crystal enables its owners to show off the workhorse ETA 2824-2 movement.
+The GX-Diver's more than matches up in every category and gets top points for style and design.
+Its dial is far more interesting and intricate, and the skeleton case back with sapphire crystal enables its owners to show off the workhorse 26-jewel movement.
 I've always wondered why companies like Breitling hide their movements behind a solid case back.
 Why not show them off?
 Cost savings?

 Now that the topic of cost has been broached, here are the respective MSRPs at the time this article was written:

 Fun with math time, or fun with Excel at least.
-Let's divide the cost of the Breitling by that of the GX-Diver's: $5100/$690 = 7.39.
-Translated, this means for the price of a single Superocean, you can buy seven GX-Diver's and get change back.
-With this kind of ratio, you can get a different GX-Diver's for every day of the week.
+Let's divide the cost of the Breitling by that of the GX-Diver's: $5050/$790 = 6.39.
+Translated, this means for the price of a single Superocean, you can buy six GX-Diver's and get change back.
+With this kind of ratio, you can get a different GX-Diver's for almost every day of the week.